Home Decor

 Oil Painting Framed

-Whether hanging in a gallery or your living room, the right frame turns an oil painting into a focal point, inviting viewers to engage with the art on a deeper level.
+The right frame turns an oil painting into a focal point.
+It invites viewers to engage with the art on a deeper level.

 Steps to Framing an Oil Painting - Infographic